jirassimok/animated-octo-funicular/README.md

 This class is constructed using the data from a PLY files: a list of vertices and an index array for the faces.
 It duplicates vertices and computes the normals as necessary when it is created.
+The normals are computed using the Newell method.

 An example of this representation is given at the end of this file.